tool-bin/ukbcc/README.md

 --------

 There are two ways to use with this module:
-1. Running the module from the command line and leveraging the *`interactive mode`* features to dynamically generate cohorts.
+1. Running the module from the command line and leveraging the *`web mode`* features to dynamically generate cohorts.
 2. Importing the module into an existing pipeline, and using the functions developed to interact with the UKBB databases.

 There is more detailed information in [our paper](https://www.biorxiv.org/content/10.1101/2020.07.12.199810v1).